filippo-masi/filippo-masi/README.md

 My research focuses on the development of data-driven and machine learning approaches for the constitutive modeling of materials, the structural and fast-dynamic behavior of masonry structures, geomechanics and hydrodynamics.

-Most of the scientific software I wrote for my research is available on this Github page.
+Most of the scientific softwares I wrote for my research is available on this Github page.

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=filippo-masi&show_icons=true)